seanmonstar/seanmonstar.github.io/_posts/2024-11-19-hyper-in-curl-needs-a-champion.md

 I gave [a talk for curl up 2022](https://seanmonstar.com/blog/curl-up-2022-hyper-in-curl/) about the progress.[^since]

-We're ready to finished, technically.
+We're ready to finish, technically.

 ### Over the finish line